 Fallacy #1: Therapists Fix Problems

 Fictional counselors or therapists that you see in movies and on the media mostly provide all the answers to their clients.
-Even the infamous Dr. Phil who is not fictional at all offers counseling and gives lectures on air.
+Even the infamous Dr. Phil who is not fictional at all offers the treatment and gives lectures on air.
 People should understand that “therapy is a lot of work and this is important to keep in mind before starting.
 It’s imperative to understand this so that you can set realistic expectations for yourself.”

-Accuracy: Real-life counselors provide guidance and support and let their clients figure out the answers and best solutions to their predicaments.
-From time to time, if warranted and on certain occasions, counselors might provide suggestions on altering a particular behavior by giving activities in between counseling sessions.
-This type of counseling method is more of a directive than advice because it allows the person to explore their capabilities and inner knowledge to address their grievances and dilemmas.
+Real-life counselors provide guidance and support and let their clients figure out the answers and best solutions to their predicaments.
+From time to time, if warranted and on certain occasions, counselors might provide suggestions on altering a particular behavior by giving activities in between the treatment sessions.
+This type of treatment method is more of a directive than advice because it allows the person to explore their capabilities and inner knowledge to address their grievances and dilemmas.
 “While many therapists are qualified to treat common challenges such as anxiety or depression, if you are interested in working with a specialist to address a specific challenge, you should consider looking out-of-network.”
 Stacy Donn Cristo, LMHC said.

 Fallacy #2: Counselors Are Bad At Keeping Secrets